AckerlyXu/heima/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-overview.md

 * **Deploying a scale set as a compute cluster in a PaaS cluster manager**: Scale sets are sometimes described as a next-generation worker role.
 Though a valid description, it does run the risk of confusing scale set features with Azure Cloud Services features.
 In a sense, scale sets provide a true worker role or worker resource.
 They are a generalized compute resource that is platform/runtime independent, is customizable, and integrates into Azure Resource Manager IaaS.

    A Cloud Services worker role is limited in terms of platform/runtime support (Windows platform images only).
 But it also includes services such as VIP swap, configurable upgrade settings, and runtime/app deployment-specific settings.
 These services are not *yet* available in scale sets, or they're delivered by other higher-level PaaS services like Azure Service Fabric.
 You can look at scale sets as an infrastructure that supports PaaS.
 PaaS solutions like [Service Fabric](https://www.azure.cn/home/features/service-fabric/) build on this infrastructure.

-   In [this example](https://github.com/Azure/azure-quickstart-templates/tree/master/101-acs-dcos) of this approach, [Azure Container Service](https://www.azure.cn/home/features/container-service/) deploys a cluster based on scale sets with a container orchestrator.

 ## Scale set performance and scale guidance
 * A scale set supports up to 1,000 VMs.
 If you create and upload your own custom VM images, the limit is 100.
 For considerations in using large scale sets, see [Working with large virtual machine scale sets](virtual-machine-scale-sets-placement-groups.md).